PM Modi meets UAE President Sheikh Mohamed in Abu Dhabi | Politics

 India had announced one day of state mourning following the demise of Sheikh Khalifa.

 Sheikh Khalifa was the eldest son of UAE's founder President Sheikh Zayed bin Sultan Al Nahyan.
-He served as the President of the UAE and Ruler of Abu Dhabi from November 3, 2004, till his death.
+He served as the President of the UAE and ruler of Abu Dhabi from November 3, 2004.

 Vice President M Venkaiah Naidu last month visited the UAE and offered condolences to the UAE leadership on the demise of Sheikh Khalifa.